adamlogic/villageatalumcreek.org/pages/administrators-guide/2014-07-19-get-admin-access.md

 ## Log into Prose

 Now that your GitHub account is set up, you'll log into Prose, which we use to actually edit the content of our website.
 Go to [prose.io](http://prose.io/) and click the "authorize on GitHub" button.
+You'll be momentarily taken back to GitHub where you'll need to click "authorize application" and enter your password to confirm.

 ![authorize-on-github.gif](/uploads/authorize-on-github.gif)